Rice flour: South Asia

 In Bangladesh, rice flour is a regular ingredient.
-In Bengali and Assamese cuisine of eastern India, it is used in making roti and desserts such as sandesh and pitha (Rice cakes or pancakes which are sometimes steamed, deep fried or pan fried and served along with grated coconut, sesame seeds, jaggery and chashni).
+In Bengali and Assamese cuisine of eastern India, it is used in making roti and desserts such as sandesh and pitha (rice cakes or pancakes which are sometimes steamed, deep fried or pan fried and served along with grated coconut, sesame seeds, jaggery and chashni).
 It is also used in making Kheer (a common dessert in Indian subcontinent).

-In Sri Lanka, it's used in making many household food products.
+In Sri Lanka, it is used in making many household food products.
 It is used in making food products such as pittu, appa (hoppers), indi appa (string hoppers) and sweets such as kewum, kokis, athirasa and many more.
 Also it can be used in making bread and other bakery products.

 In Nepal, Newars use rice flour to make yomari and chataamari.
 Sel roti is another popular rice flour based food commonly eaten in Nepal and in the Sikkim and Darjeeling regions of India.
 Sel roti is known as Shinghal in Kumaon.

-Other
+Central America

-Rice flour is also used in the Central American dish pupusas as a substitute to regular flour.
+Rice flour is also used in the Central American dish pupusas as a substitute for regular flour.